Let's Talk About Water Purification

 VIRUSES: Also not as much of a concern in the USA.
 Viruses are species specific for the most part, so if a water source is infected with a virus, it's because humans have been behaving badly nearby, such as defecating too close to a lake or stream.
 The most common viruses are hepatitis, norovirus, and rotavirus.
 These guys are so small that they won't get caught by filter media - usually .004 to .03 microns.
 UV treatment and chemical purification will take care of viruses as well.

 Now that we know a little about the things we want to avoid, let's talk a little about how to avoid them.
 The great thing these days is that there are many options that adventurers can use to protect themselves.
 Growing up, I only used a pump filter or iodine tablets.
 I don't know anyone who uses iodine tablets as anything other than a backup purification method anymore, and filtration has grown by leaps and bounds.
-In fact, I don't carry a pump filter anymore - now I use a Steripen, which uses UV light to purify water.
-My husband, though, still prefers his Katadyn filter, and my backpacking buddy loves her Sawyer squeeze filter.
-Let's break down our options by category.
+In fact, I don't carry a pump filter anymore - now I use a Steripen or a Sawyer Squeeze, depending on where I'm going.
+You've got a lot of great options on the market these days.
+Let's break them down by category.

 NOTE: I ALWAYS recommend carrying a backup form of water purification.
 Whether it be Iodine or purification drops or tabs, or boiling, you need to cover your butt if something happens.
 Drops can spill, batteries can run out, and filters can clog.
-A tiny bottle of Iodine tabs weighs nothing and takes up no room.
+A tiny bottle of Iodine tabs or Aquarmira weighs nothing and takes up very little room.
 Throw it in your emergency supplies and don't worry about the expiration date, as these tabs last a long time.

 FILTERS: There are three basic types of filters: pump, gravity, and in-line filters.
-The most popular is the pump filter, where you drop the intake line into your water source, work the pump to force water thought the filter media, and the clean water goes in your bottle or bladder.
+The most popular has been the pump filter, where you drop the intake line into your water source, work the pump to force water thought the filter media, and the clean water goes in your bottle or bladder.
 Gravity filters work the same way, except gravity is used to force the water through the filter media.
 In-line filters use the force of you squeezing the bag with the untreated water though the filter media, or the force of you sucking on the clean end of the filter to draw the water through the media.
+The Sawyer Squeeze and Sawyer Micro are the most popular and affordable versions of filters, although Platypus has just come out with one that is very promising.

 PURIFICATION, OR CHEMICAL TREATMENT: The purification of water via chemicals is easy, although not as fast as the other methods.
 There are two types of chemicals that are commonly used in water purification: Iodine and Chlorine Dioxide.
 Bleach can also be used, but is not recommended and taints the taste of your water.
 Chlorine Dioxide is used in most chemical water treatment plants.
 Iodine is NOT effective against Cryptosporidium, however, and is probably best kept as an emergency backup.
 Iodine should also not be used by pregnant women, anyone with thyroid problems, or for an extended period of time.

-The chemical is most water purification drops is Chlorine Dioxide.
+The chemical in most water purification drops is Chlorine Dioxide.
 It is highly effective against bacteria and viruses, and mostly effective against protozoa.
 It also doesn't have an unpleasant aftertaste like Iodine does.

 There are also treatment drops that use mineral salts to create oxidants in the water (such as Chlorine), which kills anything harmful.
 My chemical purification of choice is Purizine, which is a little bottle of mineral salt drops.
 There is no aftertaste, and you only have to wait an hour.
 Some chemical purification products including Purizine also contain coagulants, which bind large particles together so that they sink to the bottom and can be filtered out easily.